An Intensive 10-day Training Course

 - Current trends in project management: Project management associations and qualifications

-- The different project roles, responsibilities, and boundaries: RACI Charts
+- Project roles, responsibilities, and boundaries: Work breakdown structures and RACI charts

 Day 2